cvan/blog/blog/_posts/2014-05-07-offline-client-side-search.markdown

 categories: javascript search perf
 ---

 I always try to avoid round trips to the server whenever possible.
-Naturally, I’m a fan of offline, client-side filtering and searching.
+Naturally, I'm a fan of offline, client-side filtering and searching.
 And by offline, I mean the search is done without making a network request.
 There are a few libraries in the wild to achieve this.
 My library of choice is [lunr.js](http://lunrjs.com/).

 The typical procedure goes something like this: